szl0144/stock-data-analysis-agent/README.md

 **An AI-powered data science team of copilots that uses agents to help you perform common data science tasks 10X faster**.

-Star ⭐ This GitHub (Takes 2 seconds and means a lot).
+**Star ⭐ This GitHub (Takes 2 seconds and means a lot).**

+*Beta - This Python library is under active development.
+There may be breaking changes that occur until release of 0.1.0.*

 ---